nickrusso42518/fiftypieces/manuscript/section3.md

 # Sales and Marketing
 Selling is among the oldest of professions.
 I truly believe that all people are salespeople, and I've been trying to improve my selling game.
-I'm less interested in Hollywood-style closing techniques and more interested in the softer topics like ethics, trust, and relationship.
+I'm less interested in Hollywood-style closing techniques and more interested in the softer topics like ethics, trust, and relationships.
 I also include some practical tips based on my own sales experience.

 ## 10 Aug - The Ansoff Matrix
 While listening to a "Great Courses" business book on marketing, I was introduced to the Ansoff matrix.
 It's a simple 2x2 matrix that intersects customers, new and existing, with products, new and existing.
 I wanted to talk about the Ansoff matrix as it relates to my personal business offerings.
 I'd encourage you to repeat the exercise for yourself.